 As the world’s largest tree, Pando is the subject of countless international headlines every year and frequently cited in popular science books about trees.
 Although this activity promotes awareness about the tree, they often feature false or speculative claims about Pando that have no basis in science.
 The Friends of Pando website aims to provide an open information hub where the public and those who study and care for the tree can find up-to-date, science-backed information about the tree, share their experiences and learn about opportunities to take action.

-In March of 2021, Pando will become the largest tree on the internet with its own Twitter account.
+In March of 2021, Pando become the largest tree on the internet with its own Twitter account.
 Working to serve in the void between traditional government communications and the slower pace of scientific publishing, @iamthepando tree will provide a regular feed of facts, images, insights and inspiration to those seeking a more social relationship with the tree.
+Follow Pando on Twitter.

-Today, in this time we are just coming to know about Pando, we not only lack a vital record of the tree, but also lack, a cultural and aesthetic record of the tree.
-In late Spring of 2021, Friends of Pando will deliver an innovative framework to establish a permanent artist-in-residency program with Fishlake National Forest.
-A program that will invite storytellers, visual artists, documentary artists, multimedia artists and those working on emergent research and story telling methods to record the tree in all the seasons of its life while living and working in the land Pando calls home.
+As Pando is a recent discovery that was not verified until 2008, we lack a record of the human experience of the tree.
+In 2022, Friends of Pando is undertaking a pilot program to establish an artist-in-residency program, inviting storytellers, visual artists, documentary artists, multimedia artists and those working on emergent research and story telling methods to record the tree in all the seasons of its life, while living and working in the land Pando calls home.

 Pando’s enormous scale and remote location make it a challenging subject to document, comprehend and fully appreciate – even for those who study and work to protect the tree.
-In order to promote awareness about the tree and to help people appreciate its scale, Lead Photographer of the Pando Photographic Survey, Lance Oditt, is working to bring Pando to the world.
-Using 360 degree cameras and LIDAR imaging, Lance will overlay the land mass Pando calls home onto locations throughout the world where people can experience the tree and walk its 106 acres via “virtual” hikes using their mobile devices.
+In order to promote awareness about the tree and to help understand and physically experience the tree’s massive scale, Lead Photographer of the Pando Photographic Survey, Lance Oditt and Senior Photographers J Brunner and Janis Connell and Science Advisor Ryan Thalman, are working to take Pando to the world creating a unique virtual land art exhibit where people can hike Pando’s expanse while they learn about the tree.